 All distance learning is facilitated by a Learning Management System, which is a centralized training environment used to support the College’s remote course offerings by acting as the hub for the College’s online educational environment.
 “Moodle” is the “Learning Management System” currently used by Essex.

 Online instruction is a form of flexible learning, using the internet & computer technology resources, whereby students can take classes from the convenience of their home, office, or any off-campus location.
-An online course can be offered either according to a fixed schedule or with no time restrictions.
+An online course can be offered either according to a fixed schedule (synchronous) or with no time restrictions (asynchronous).
 Online learning does not replace traditional education, but instead, supports experienced technology learners who want access to courses that are specifically designed for students interested in this form of education or who may have difficulties attending traditional in-person learning.

 Online learning is an excellent way to obtain credits towards an associate’s degree as well as earning transfer credits towards a bachelor’s degree.
 At Essex County College, online education provides our students with the most flexible educational alternatives for progress toward degree and certificate completion or to take classes for personal development.
 Current fully online associate degree offerings include Business Administration, Liberal Arts and Social Sciences.